-I am finding as I train, coach and mediate that the issues in the workplace are becoming more complex.
-In recent events, some high profile individuals have come to the attention of the media as a result of their actions.
-We are finding mental health issues are more of a concern and the means to address them is less easy.
-In this article, I am attempting to share some tools you may want to engage in when speaking with your colleagues or employees.
+In recent years, many high profile individuals have come to the attention of the media as a result of their actions.
+We are finding mental health issues are more of a concern and the means to address them is more complex.
+Here are some tools to assist you when speaking with your colleagues or employees.

 Communication is not just saying words; it is creating correct understanding.
 Active listening is an essential skill in the communication process.
 Dr Marius Pickering from the University of Maine identifies four characteristics of empathetic listening.